 The cross between calligraphy and sans serif is rare, inhabiting territory between Hermann Zapf’s Optima, classical sans structure with a calligraphic spirit, and Warren Chappell’s Lydian, classical calligraphy without serifs.
 Cyrus Highsmith claims adventurous new ground with Amira, a letterform that pops from the page with an angled vitality.
 Amira both welcomes and surprises readers with bright new rhythms and texture.

 Cyrus Highsmith’s Antenna is a versatile industrial sans serif that projects confidence and deliberation.
 He slowed down his usual fast curves and shifted the emphasis to pattern of white shapes formed inside and between characters.
-With seven weights in four widths and matching italics, Antenna is ready almost anything.
+With seven weights in four widths and matching italics, Antenna is ready for almost anything.

 Cyrus Highsmith began work on Daley’s Gothic in 1997, experimenting with a steel brush and ink on paper.
 He went on to draw many variations, and in 1998 finally settled on three weights with matching italics, designed for compact headlines.
 He named the family after his mother, who taught him how to draw.